All Episodes

 We must also energize our efforts to put other developing nations, especially the poorest and most vulnerable, on a path to sustained growth.

-They already have low carbon development.
+They already have low-carbon development.

-Where you're where your your great-grandmother stepgrander, just the first person in town to have water and electricity actually run to her multi-hUD compound.
+They live in sewers like your father's village where your brother lives in the hut, where your great-grandmother, step-grandmother, just the first person in town to have water and electricity actually run to her multi-hut compound.

-You go to these places that are underdeveloped like that, and they have a low carbon footprint.
+You go to these places that are underdeveloped like that, and they have a low-carbon footprint.

-There's no progress, but they live in squalor.
+There is no progress, but they live in squalor.

-Uh we must also energize our efforts to put other developing nations, the poorest and most vulnerable, on a path to sustainable growth.
+We must also energize our efforts to put other developing nations, the poorest and most vulnerable, on a path to sustainable growth.

 Why don't you show us how?